Jul. 18, 2023

 Hemiballism is often a challenging movement disorder to manage, especially in severe cases.
 Outlined herein are some of the salient points that may help the clinician understand better the history, clinical spectrum, causes, pathophysiology, differential diagnoses, diagnostic workup, prognosis, and latest medical and surgical treatment options for hemiballism.
 A clinical vignette is also provided to illustrate a classic case of hemiballism.

-• Hemiballism refers to flinging movements of the upper and lower limbs on 1 side of the body.
+• Hemiballism refers to flinging movements of the upper and lower limbs on one side of the body.

-• Drug therapy usually involves use of neuroleptics or antiepileptic agents.
+• Drug therapy usually involves the use of neuroleptics or antiepileptic agents.

 • Medically refractory hemiballismus may be amenable to deep brain stimulation surgery.

 "Ballism,” (meaning "to throw" in Greek) refers to violent, irregular flinging limb movements.
 It constitutes part of the spectrum of chorea (meaning “to dance”) and is a result of proximal muscle contraction.
 There are several types of ballism, depending on the distribution of movements.
 The most common form is “hemiballism,” which involves flinging movements of the upper and lower extremities on one side of the body.
 Ballism confined to one extremity is referred to as “monoballism.”
 The term “paraballism” describes ballistic movements in both lower limbs, whereas “biballism” or “bilateral ballism” refers to movements in both sides of the body.